Reading time: 35 minutes

 Analyze your existing donors and classify them according to the parameters above.

-When you split the donor/supporter group based on age, it can broadly be done based on generation.
-That is, look at your audience to see if they are Millennials, or Boomers, or Gen Zs.
+When you split the donor/supporter group based on age, you can broadly do it based on generation.
+That is, look at your audience to see if they are Millennials, Boomers, or Gen Zs.

 Giving behavior is definitely influenced by generation – for instance, millennials tend to give more time than money.
 While for boomers, it is the other way around.